 - A verb (in which case it refers to the action of using this board).

 Different Kinds of Screeds

 You may not think of a screed as being a full-fledged tool, since, for small jobs, you can improvise with what you have on hand: Most any scrap board that you happen to have lying around should be adequate for the job, provided that it is long enough.
 Humble as its origins may be, a screed is, nevertheless, an important element to have on hand in the building of flat concrete structures.
-For example, a simple board was used as a screed to build the concrete patio in this DIY project.
+For example, a simple board can be used as a screed to build a concrete patio.

 Professional masons, who have to take on fussy jobs, sometimes use aluminum alloy screeds -- same concept, just a fancier tool.
 Not only are these screeds tools bought at the store, but they can also be quite expensive, commonly selling for around $150.
 For greater precision in evening concrete, masons also sometimes use a screed with a built-in level (similar to a carpenter's level).
 While using this tool, you can see precisely how level your surface is coming out at the very same time as you are moving the concrete or sand around.
 Finally, concrete contractors who take on big jobs often use powered screeding tools in lieu of the hand tools that we have discussed above.